The Acoustic Sessions: Volume One

-The Acoustic Sessions: Volume One is a studio album by American contemporary Christian music band Casting Crowns of re-recorded, acoustic renditions of the band's songs that contains worship music elements.
-This album was released on January 22, 2013 through Beach Street and Reunion Records, and produced by Mark A. Miller.
+The Acoustic Sessions: Volume One is a studio album by American Contemporary Christian music band Casting Crowns of re-recorded, acoustic renditions of the band's songs that contains worship music elements.
+This album was released on January 22, 2013 through Beach Street Records and Reunion Records, and produced by Mark A. Miller.
 This album received mostly positive reviews from critics.

 Background and recording

 Casting Crowns' Mark Hall (lead singer) states that when he was a teenager, he heard a song being played with just a keyboard in the background.
 He liked that it sounded as if the singer was right there with him in that room.
 This is where "The Acoustic Sessions: Volume One" was born.